 looks like the following

-All the identifiers to the left of this dot correspond to required parameters.
-The identifier to the right of the dot designates the list of all of the remaining parameters, the ones that are optional.
+All the identifiers to the left of this dot correspond to required arguments.
+The identifier to the right of the dot designates the list of all of the remaining arguments, the ones that are optional.

 For instance, we can define a procedure called

 separator, but may take any number of additional